 Having a baby can change your period

 For the first time ever in the U.S., women in their 30s are having more babies than women in their 20s.
 While you probably already know that this means saying goodbye to your period for at least nine months, you may not know that getting pregnant can change your future periods too.
-Many women in their 30s report that their cramps are much better after having a kid; this is because once you’ve given birth, your cervical opening becomes a little bigger, meaning that your flow can come out with less severe uterine contractions.
+Many women report that their cramps are much better after having a kid, Lauren Streicher, M.D. a Chicago-based OB-GYn, told Health.com.
+Once you’ve given birth, your cervical opening becomes a little bigger, meaning that your flow can come out with less severe uterine contractions.

 And so can breastfeeding

-Whether or not you breastfeed will be the biggest indicator of when your period will return after pregnancy.
+In fact, whether or not you breastfeed will be the biggest indicator of when your flow will return after pregnancy, according to Parents.
 If you don’t breastfeed, you’ll probably get your first period four to eight weeks after giving birth; if you do, it could take months before it returns (most likely, you won’t get it until you stop breastfeeding).
 One important note: your period might be MIA, but you’re still ovulating, so if you’re not looking to get pregnant again, make sure to use some form of birth control.

 Your cycle might get longer